laanwj/etna_viv/README.md

   - MSAA (off / 2X / 4X)

 - `etna_test`: Full screen pixel shader with frame number passed in as uniform.
 Can be used as a visual shader sandbox.

+- `rotate_cube`: Rotating smoothed color cube

+- `mip_cube`: Rotating cube with a mipmapped texture loaded from a `dds` file.
+This texture has a different color and number on each mipmap level, to explicitly show interpolation between mipmap levels as the surface goes nearer or farther from the camera.

 If you are executing these demos on an Android device, make sure that you are root, otherwise the framebuffer is not accessible.